jdcloudcom/en/documentation/IoT/IoT-Hub/Getting-Started/List-Instance.md

 # Instance List

 You can view the instances of IoT Hub through the Console for IoT Hub Service or the API.
-Please refer to “[Price Overview](../Pricing/Billing-Overview.md)”, “[Billing Rules](../Pricing/Billing-Rules.md)” for the billing instructions for instances.
+Please refer to "[Price Overview](../Pricing/Billing-Overview.md)", "[Billing Rules](../Pricing/Billing-Rules.md)" for the billing instructions for instances.

 This document introduces how to view the instance list of IoT Hub Service through the Console.